nimeshmali/travel-booking-system/README.md

    - Fill out the booking form with required details.
    - Confirm booking to generate an invoice.
 3. **Download Invoice**: After booking, the invoice is displayed and available for download as a PDF.
+4. **Authentication**: Authentication is hardcoded; you can log in using any random email and password to access the app.

 ---

+## Contact

+For any queries or suggestions, please reach out to malinimesh03@gmail.com.